 We maintain significant liquidity at the corporate level.
-Our primary sources of liquidity, which we refer to as core liquidity1, consist of:
+Our primary sources of liquidity, which we refer to as core liquidity, consist of:

-- · cash and financial assets, net of other associated liabilities; and - undrawn committed credit facilities.
+- cash and financial assets, net of other associated liabilities; and - undrawn committed credit facilities.

-We further assess overall liquidity inclusive of our Operating Businesses and our Insurance Solutions business because of their role in funding acquisitions both directly and through funds managed by our Asset Management business.
-On a group basis, we had \$38 billion of core liquidity, including liquidity from corporate and perpetual affiliates, and \$122 billion of deployable capital1, including third-party commitments available for drawdown in the private funds of our Asset Management business, as at December 31, 2023.
+We further assess overall liquidity inclusive of our Operating Businesses and our Wealth Solutions business because of their role in funding acquisitions both directly and through funds managed by our Asset Management business.
+On a group basis, we had \$68 billion of core liquidity, including liquidity from corporate and perpetual affiliates, and approximately \$160 billion of deployable capital, including third-party commitments available for drawdown in the private funds of our Asset Management business, as at December 31, 2024.